-3. For part-time employees hired on or after September 7, 1991, the County will contribute a prorated share of the costs listed as specified in Article 12, Section 2.F.
-The sum of the County and employee contribution shall constitute full payment, excluding deductibles, co-payments and other fees and charged as specified by the Plan.
+- 3. For part-time employees hired on or after September 7, 1991, the County will contribute a prorated share of the costs commensurate with the proration specified in Article 12, Section 2.F.
+The sum of the County and employee contribution shall constitute full payment, excluding deductibles, co-payments, and other fees and charged as specified by the Plan. - 4.
+For purposes of this Article, a full-time employee is defined as an employee in an allocated position whose regular work schedule on an ongoing basis is eighty

-4. For purposes of this Article, a full-time employee is defined as an employee in an allocated position whose regular work schedule on an ongoing basis is eighty (80) hours of work in each pay period; a part-time employee is defined as an employee in an allocated position whose regular work schedule on an ongoing basis is less than eighty

-(80) hours of work in a pay period.
+(80) hours of work in each pay period; a part-time employee is defined as an employee in an allocated position whose regular work schedule on an ongoing basis is less than eighty (80) hours of work in a pay period.

-5. In order to be eligible for County contribution, except as otherwise required by law, a full-time employee must be in a paid status, eg. the employee must receive pay from work hours, compensatory time off, vacation, or sick leave in accordance with paragraph 4 above.
-An employee who is receiving Worker's Compensation temporary disability shall be eligible for continuation of the County's contribution until such time as eligibility for Worker's Compensation, temporary disability ceases.

-6. An employee who ceases to be eligible for County Contributions must pay directly to Risk Management the full amount of employee and County Contribution in order to retain benefit coverage under the County sponsored Health/Dental benefit plan.

-7. The County will not contribute toward the cost of any plan other than those sponsored by the County.

-B. Health Plan Benefits are described in the specific Plan Documents.
+- 5. In order to be eligible for County contribution, except as otherwise required by law, a full-time employee must be in a paid status, e.g. the employee must receive pay from work hours, compensatory time off, vacation, or sick leave in accordance with paragraph 4 of this Section.
+An employee who is receiving Worker's Compensation temporary disability shall be eligible for continuation of the County's contribution until such time as eligibility for Worker's Compensation temporary disability ceases. - 6.
+An employee who ceases to be eligible for County contributions must pay directly to Risk Management the full amount of employee and County contribution in order to retain benefit coverage under the County sponsored Health/Dental benefit plan. - 7.
+The County will not contribute toward the cost of any plan other than those sponsored by the County. - B. Health Plan Benefits are described in the specific Plan Documents. - C. Enrollment - Employees may enroll themselves and their eligible dependents in accordance with the provisions of the Plan.

-C. Enrollment

-1. Employees may enroll themselves and their eligible dependents in accordance with the provisions of the Plan.
 Employees may opt not to be covered by a County sponsored medical/dental plan as allowed by law.
-In such case, neither the County nor the employee shall be required to make the contributions specified in this Article as allowed by law.
-In such case, neither the County nor the employee shall be required to make the contributions specified in this Article as allowed by law.
-In such case, neither the County nor the employee shall be required to make the contributions specified in this Article as allowed by law.

-2. Open Enrollment periods will occur once every calendar year in October.
-During an Open Enrollment Period, eligible employees may enroll themselves and eligible dependents in the County sponsored health plan of their choice.

-D. Terms and Conditions

-1. County sponsored medical plan coverage starts the first day of the month following date of hire and ends the last day of the month of termination of employment.
+In such case, neither the County nor the employee shall be required to make the contributions specified in this Article as allowed by law. - 2.
+Open Enrollment periods will occur once every calendar year in October.
+During an Open Enrollment Period, eligible employees may enroll themselves and eligible dependents in the County sponsored health plan of their choice. - D. Terms and Conditions - County sponsored medical plan coverage starts the first day of the month following date of hire and ends the last day of the month of termination of employment.
 Health Plan coverage shall be in accordance with the provisions of the Plan.
 Employees who retire or who separate from County service may, at their own expense, continue to be enrolled in the County sponsored plan in accordance with provisions of the plan or as provided by law.

-2. The parties agree that the County Medical/Dental/Vision Plan is a Defined Benefit Plan, and that the County is required to provide the specified benefits during the term of this MOU regardless of the level of contribution by the County and its employees.

-E. Patient Protection and Affordable Care Act
+- 2. The parties agree that the County Medical/Dental/Vision Plan is a Defined Benefit Plan, and that the County is required to provide the specified benefits during the term of this MOU regardless of the level of contribution by the County and its employees. - E. Patient Protection and Affordable Care Act